 Washington’s Top News

-“When a drug company doubles or triples _ or multiplies by 50 _ the price of medication, it imperils the health and finances of patients and their families, and it threatens public health,” said Democratic Maryland Attorney General Brian Frosh.
+“When a drug company doubles or triples or multiplies by 50 the price of medication, it imperils the health and finances of patients and their families, and it threatens public health,” said Maryland Attorney General Brian Frosh, who championed the measure.

 “The new law will give Maryland a necessary tool to combat unjustified and extreme prices for medicines that have long been on the market and that are essential to our health and well-being,” Frosh said.